-The approval rules are slightly different for 2-4 unit condos so please read that link if necessary.
+The approval rules ease significantly for 2-4 unit condos so please read that link if necessary.

 Want to check if the condo is FHA approved or VA approved?
-See these links…but note that just because a condo is FHA or VA approved, doesn’t mean it’s eligible for conventional financing.
-We also handle submissions to FHA and VA for their approvals:
+See these links to check.
+Also, if a condo is FHA approved and was approved through the HRAP method (meaning FHA approved it internally), then it’s eligible for conventional financing.

 Questions?
 Ajaffe@firsthome.com or 240 479 7658